 The effect of stretching on sporting performance is less clear, or at least more complex.

-Few randomised trials have measured sporting performance as an outcome.
+Few randomized trials have measured sporting performance as an outcome.
 Instead, most have studied the effect of stretching on two intermediaries that are likely to affect sporting performance: flexibility and the ability of muscles to generate force.

 To understand the effects of stretching on flexibility and muscle force generation, it’s necessary to distinguish its acute and chronic effects.
 Acute effects manifest immediately after a stretch whereas chronic effects manifest only after repeated bouts of stretching, perhaps over months or years.